HL7/crmi-ig/input/pages/introduction.md

 #### Model Implementation Guides

-The middle row on the left of the figure shows the Model Implementation Guides (IGs), typically derived from FHIR Administration and Clinical resources such as Patient, Encounter, and MedicationRequest.
+The middle row on the left of the figure shows the Model Implementation Guides, typically derived from FHIR Administration and Clinical resources such as Patient, Encounter, and MedicationRequest.
 These Model IGs are typically built to address a broad range of use cases, focused on a particular target realm or domain.

 * [**International Patient Summary (IPS)**](http://hl7.org/fhir/uv/ips) is a set of internationally applicable FHIR profiles used to share an extract of essential patient healthcare information across international boundaries.
 As a result, it forms an excellent foundation for expressing universally applicable content guidelines such as the WHO Antenatal Care (WHO ANC).
 * [**US Core**](http://hl7.org/fhir/us/core) is a set of profiles focused on enabling exchange of the US Clinical Data for Interoperability (USCDI) and is supported by a broad range of EMR vendors within the US.